 - Syracuse University’s B.S. in Bioengineering is accredited by the Engineering Accreditation Commission of ABET.

-- The 5-year H. John Riley Dual Engineering/MBP Program allows you to earn a bachelor’s degree in bioengineering and an MBA from Syracuse University’s Whitman School of Management.
+- The 5-year H. John Riley Dual Engineering/MBA Program allows you to earn a bachelor’s degree in bioengineering and an MBA from Syracuse University’s Whitman School of Management.

 Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, with more than 100 programs in 60 countries.
 ECS students can choose year-long study in London, a semester in Dublin, Florence, Hong Kong, Istanbul, Madrid, Santiago, or Sydney, and summer opportunities in the Middle East and Strasbourg.

 As a College of Engineering and Computer Science graduate with a major in Bioengineering, you can explore such careers as: